jags111/cg-custom-core/readme.md

 The message tyeps defined are (see code in `ui_output.js`):
 - `display_text` - as above
 - `terminate` - if you send `terminate`, the UI will attempt to cancel the run (and turn off auto-queue).
 If you send `autoqueueoff` it will just turn off auto-queue.
 - `set_title_color` - will set the node to the (css-format) color specified.
+Optionally, send a tuple ( f"id={x}", colorString ) to set the color of the node with node_id x.
-- `modify_self` - send a tuple of two strings (widget_name, value), and the node will set it's widget with that name to that value.
+- `modify_self` - send a list of tuples, each of which is two strings (widget_name, value), and the node will set it's widget with each name to the specified value.
 Note this doesn't change the value for the current run.
-- `modify_other` - send a tuple of three strings (node_id, widget_name, value), and the node will try to set the value of a widget on another node to that value.
+- `modify_other` - send a list of tuples of three strings (node_id, widget_name, value), and for each the node will set the value of a widget on another node to that value.
 Note this doesn't change the value for the current run.

 ## Adding new messages

 If you look at `ui_output.js` you'll see that to add a new message you just have to define a JavaScript function, and add it to the list of message-function mapping in the list of calls to `registerUiOutputListener`.

-# But...

-This whole mechanism depends on two lines of code being changed in the main code.
-There's a PR to make it happen [#1512](https://github.com/comfyanonymous/ComfyUI/pull/1512); another PR would incorporate all of this code into the codebase [#1483](https://github.com/comfyanonymous/ComfyUI/pull/1483), which may not fit with comfyanonymous' plans!